betheden/hebrew-grammar/content/suffix_pronominal.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A pronominal suffix can be attached to any finite verb conjugation to indicate the direct object of the verb.
 In these cases,
-the pronominal suffix always functions as a :ref:`personal pronouns<pronoun_personal>`.
+the pronominal suffix always functions as a :ref:`personal pronoun<pronoun_personal>`.

 .. csv-table:: Example: GEN 37:14